terraform-ibm-modules/terraform-ibm-observability/README.md

 ```
 terraform destroy -var-file=./input.tfvars
 ```
-All optional parameters, by default, will be set to null in respective example's varaible.tf file.
-If user can override these optional parameters.

 ## Note

-All optional fields should be given value `null` in respective resource varaible.tf file.
-User can configure the same by overwriting with appropriate values.
+All optional parameters, by default, will be set to `null` in respective example's varaible.tf file.
+You can also override these optional parameters.